Below are some tips if you are embarking on your spiritual journey:

 2. Create a sacred space or altar.
 You probably have a place already where you put photos or meaningful objects.
 Develop this.
 It can contain any objects or pictures that are relevant to you and your own take on spirituality : Religious objects, gifts from nature, candles, incense, photos of loved ones or idols, totems, mandalas, etc. Anything that feels important, beautiful or sacred to you.
 Review it and change it as you feel fit.
 It should be dynamic and reflect your own personal spiritual journey.

 3. Take time out of your schedule to meditate.
-There are many youtube videos that can help if you are new to this.
-You may wish to try shamanic journeying.
-Again there are youtube videos on this subject.
+See my blog post on meditation for a guide on how to meditate.
+You may also wish to try shamanic journeying.
+There are youtube videos on this subject.
 Using a rattle or drum and a mindfold may be helpful. (http://mindfold.com/).
-Meditating with your altar or objects from it is also powerful.
+Meditating with your altar, or objects from it, is also powerful.

 4. Give thanks.
 Find things to be thankful for, even small things; another day, fresh air, food, water, your health, shelter, friends, family.
 Gratitude is powerfully humbling.